onenorth/content-anonymizer/README.md

 Once the template is chosen, additional options appear.

 ### Configure Search and Replace
-You can define a global search and replace for text based fields that are not chosen to be anonymized.
+You can define a global search and replace for text-based fields that are not chosen to be anonymized.
 If you need to add a search and replace, click the **Add** button.
 Click the Add button as many times as you need search and replace.
 The content entered in the **Replace** field is replaced with the content entered in the **With** field.